Mr-KayZ/RTS-Extra-Docs/docs/learning/WHEA-analysis-CMCI_NOTIFY_TYPE_GUID.md

 - MCI status - `01 35` - Memory Error - (After running `wheaceerror.py` - You can download the code here: )
 ![/RTS-Extra-Docs/assets/img/WHEA_Analysis/wheamcerror_python.png](/RTS-Extra-Docs/assets/img/WHEA_Analysis/wheamcerror_python.png)

 Considering all other surrounding errors, this could be a memory controller level error too.
 But this is enough to tell us all the details for now.
-We can assume this most likely is due to the Ryzen Voltage bug, but also keep an eye out on which core/thread this is always occuring on.
+We can assume this most likely is due to the Ryzen Voltage bug, but also keep an eye out on which core/thread this is always occurring on.
 If its the same core/thread, you may also potentially be dealing with a fried core as well.